Close Menu

 DIVORCED SPOUSE BENEFITS

-Even though you are divorced, you may be able to collect dependent Social Security benefits on your ex spouse’s work record.
+Even though you are divorced, you may be able to collect dependent Social Security benefits on the work record of your ex spouse.
 However, you must meet the following rules:

 • you must have been married to your former spouse for at least ten years